 1.4 - Shear stress and atherosclerosis

-Arteries are complex cylindrical tubes, comprised of three distinct layers, each with their own role in the control of pressure and flow through the vascular system (see figure 1.2).
+Arteries are complex cylindrical tubes, comprised of three distinct layers, each with their own role in the control of pressure and flow through the vascular system (see Figure 1.2).
 Arteries are highly adapted to respond to changes in biomechanical and biochemical stimuli, propagating the pulsatile pressures produced by the ejection of blood, a viscous fluid, from the heart during the cardiac cycle.
 Blood flow exerts both circumferential and longitudinal forces on the arterial wall (Bergel, 1961).
 Wall shear stress is the frictional or drag force (measured in dyn/cm2 or N/m2 – 1 N/m2 = 10 dynes/cm2) produced by blood flowing in proximity to the endothelium.
 Shear stress is dependent on the blood flow rate and blood viscosity, as well as the radius (volume) of the vessel cubed;

 Shear stress= 4QVπR3